Sant720/sandwich/content/docs/extras/setup-journey.md

 - The binary simply could not run on this environment.

 So:

-- Snap didn’t work on WSL.
+- Snap did not work on WSL.
 - The apt package was too old.
-- The prebuilt binary from GitHub didn’t match my glibc version.
+- The prebuilt binary from GitHub did not match my glibc version.

 Time for a different approach.

+> [!WARNING]
+> If you see GLIBC version errors, you are not dealing with a Hugo configuration problem.
+You are dealing with a **system compatibility issue** between your distro and the binary you downloaded.

 ---

+## Using Homebrew to get a working Hugo

-## 5. Installing Homebrew on WSL and letting it handle Hugo
+### 5. Installing Homebrew on WSL and letting it handle Hugo

 The final (and correct) solution was to use **Homebrew on Linux**.
-Homebrew installs Hugo in a way that works with the local system, and provides the **extended** build.
+Homebrew installs Hugo in a way that works with the local system and provides the **extended** build.

 First, I removed the incompatible binary: